 Enter your email address below and subscribe to our newsletter

-Sauteed Zucchini.
 During the 19th century, French chefs discovered the process of sautéing vegetables in a hot pan with butter or oil.
 This technique has become popular around the world.
-Interestingly, the process of sautéing has been around for ages, this cooking method was used by Middle Eastern & Mediterranean cooks for a long time.
+Interestingly, sautéing has been around for ages; this cooking method was used by Middle Eastern and Mediterranean cooks for a long time.

-Zucchini is considered as a summer squash.
-It originated in Mexico & Central America.
-It was domesticated by the indigenous people of that region.
+Zucchini is considered a summer squash.
+It originated in Mexico and Central America and was domesticated by the indigenous people of that region.
 What most people don’t know is that the original squash was quite bitter.
-In the 16th century, when the Europeans explored the Americas, they discovered the squash.
+In the 16th century, when Europeans explored the Americas, they discovered the squash.

-Eventually it made its way to Italy.
-The Italians bred the squash to be flavorful, tender and mild tasting.
-The best part about Zucchini is that is a neutral vegetable, it takes on the flavor of the spices and can be a versatile ingredient in the kitchen.
+Eventually, it made its way to Italy.
+The Italians bred the squash to be flavourful, tender, and mild-tasting.
+The best part about Zucchini is that it is a neutral vegetable.
+It takes on the flavour of the spices and can be a versatile ingredient in the kitchen.

 Zucchini, Olive oil/Butter, Spices, Parmesan Cheese, Garlic.

-Freshly grated Parmesan cheese has a bolder taste and texture.
-This contributes heat and a aromatic flavor.
-Finely chopped garlic blends seamlessly into the dish, adding warmth and a depth of flavor.
+Freshly grated Parmesan cheese has a bolder taste and texture, contributing heat and an aromatic flavour.
+Finely chopped garlic blends seamlessly into the dish, adding warmth and a depth of flavour.

 Instructions

-Add the spices: During the process, and after the garlic has a light browning, add the spices which include salt, green pepper (substitute with ground white or black pepper), paprika powder, cajun spice and dried parsley.
+During the process, and after the garlic has a light browning, add the spices, which include salt, green pepper (substitute with ground white or black pepper), paprika powder, cajun seasoning, and dried parsley.

 Let the spices simmer for approximately two minutes.
-During this step, the heat will draw out the flavors of the spices, when combined with the zucchini, it will create a flavorful side-dish.
+The heat will draw out the herbs’ flavours during this step, creating a flavourful side dish when combined with the zucchini.

-Add the Zucchini: Re-add the Zucchini back into the pan.
-At this stage, it will merge with the flavorful spices.
+Re-add the Zucchini back into the pan.
+At this stage, it will merge with the flavourful spices.
 Toss a few times.
-Add the Zucchini to a plate, let it rest for two minutes.
+Add the Zucchini to a plate and let it rest for two minutes.
 Sprinkle parsley and Parmesan cheese.

 What can you Serve with Sauteed Zucchini?

-There are many things that you can eat alongside Sauteed Zucchini.
-Consider pairing this side dish with Rib-Eye Steak, Roast Chicken, Grilled Chicken, Baked Fish, etc. Making an ensemble of side dishes?
-Here are more ideas: Roasted Brussels sprouts, Garlic Butter Green Beans.
+There are many things that you can eat alongside Sautéed Zucchini.
+Consider pairing this side dish with Rib-Eye Steak, Roast Chicken, Grilled Chicken, and Baked Fish and making an ensemble of side dishes.
+Here are more ideas: Roasted Brussels sprouts, Garlic Butter, and Green Beans.

 Store in an airtight container for two to three days.
 It is not advisable to freeze Zucchini.
-The central part of the Zucchini which is referred to as the fleshy part has a tendency to absorb water, during the freezing and defrosting process, this can alter the texture of the zucchini.
-It can cause the Zucchini to become mushy.
-It is advisable to prepare the Sauteed Zucchini on the day of cooking and consume whilst it is fresh.
+The central part of the Zucchini, which is referred to as the fleshy part, has a tendency to absorb water during the freezing and defrosting process.
+This can alter the texture of the zucchini and cause it to become mushy.
+It is advisable to prepare the Sauteed Zucchini on the day of cooking and consume it while it is fresh.

 Sauteed Zucchini